GVChalamaReddy/travel-planner-ai/README.md

 The Travel Planner AI Chatbot represents a complete solution for intelligent travel planning assistance.
 With comprehensive security, advanced AI integration, and modern web interface, it provides an excellent foundation for travel technology applications.

+## Acknowledgments
+- This project was inspired by Upgrad IIIT Bangalore PG program on ML and AI.
+- This project was based on OpenAI Function Calling

+## Contact
+Created by @[GVChalamaReddy](https://github.com/GVChalamaReddy) - feel free to contact me!

 ---

 **Built using OpenAI Function Calling, Flask, and modern web technologies.**